UPDATED! Universal Studios Japan (USJ): The Ultimate Guide (2023 Edition)

 Also consider how long are you planning on spending in the park.
 If you can take advantage of a 1.5 or a 2-day Studio Pass you'll have much more time at your disposal to get around all the rides and attractions you want.

-Again, you'll still have to queue, but with more than 1 day, you'll be able to strategically plan your days to minimise the queuing and maximise your ride time.
-Express Pass pricing varies depending on expected crowd levels.
+Again, you'll still have to queue, but with more than a single day, you'll be able to strategically plan your days to minimise the queuing and maximise your ride time.
+Express Pass pricing varies depending on the date you choose and expected crowd volumes.
 Only a limited number are available each day.
-Book early as once they sell out there are no more available.
+Book early - as once they sell out there are no more available.
+(Don't leave it too late - see the Comments section below for stories of those that did.)

 Can Express Passes be used on the same ride multiple times?

 Express Passes can only be used to access the Express Pass Lane once per ride.
 You’ll need to line up in the regular queue to ride it again.
-USJ did offer a Royal Studio Pass that enabled that, but it is currently unavailable.
+USJ did offer a Royal Studio Pass that enabled that, but it is no longer available.

 Remember, the Express Pass is an add-on only: you’ll need to buy Studio Passes for general access first.